 While he works with clients to prevent or quickly resolve litigation, Scott gladly accepts the responsibility of trying a case.
 He is a board-certified trial attorney who feels perfectly at home in any courtroom.
 Scott is also a Qualified Neutral under Rule 114 of the Minnesota General Rules of Practice.
 His nearly three decades of trial and litigation experience make him a particularly effective mediator, assisting litigants and their counsel in resolving disputes via voluntary or court-ordered Alternative Dispute Resolution.

-When not working or volunteering with various community and professional organizations, Scott cherishes time spent with his wife of 29 years, his grown children, and his over-active golden retriever.
+When not working or volunteering with various community and professional organizations, Scott cherishes time spent with his wife of 32 years, his grown children, and his two over-active golden retrievers.
 Still an avid athlete, Scott plays amateur baseball and organized hockey, albeit with a passion that exceeds his fading abilities.

 Key Practice Experience